htmfilho/htmfilho.github.io/_posts/2017-07-04-welcome-to-jekyll.markdown

     port: 4001

 During the migration process, all your posts will be copied to the folder `_posts/` and all the images to the folder `images/posts`.
-This one doesn't exist yet.
-So, let's create it:

-    $ mkdir -p images/posts
+If those folders don't exist they will be created automatically.
+If you want something different from these then you can customize them in the Jekyllfly config file later on.

 The next step is to clone the GitHub repository that actually does the job.
 Run the following command in the same folder of the website you just created: